 Welcome to the audio-described version of Cuyahoga Valley National Park's official print brochure.
 Through text and audio descriptions of photos, illustrations, and maps, this version interprets the two-sided color brochure that Cuyahoga Valley visitors receive.
 The brochure explores the history of the park, some of its highlights, and information for planning your visit.
-This audio version lasts about [NUMBER] minutes.
+This audio version lasts about an hour.
 We have divided it into 11 sections, as a way to improve the listening experience.
 Sections 3-5 cover the front of the brochure.
 The front which features a large illustration of the valley, with text overlaid along three sides.
 Sections 6-11 cover the back of the brochure.
 The back consists of an introduction to the four main north-south transportation routes, a driving map of Cuyahoga Valley, an inset map of the National Heritage Area, and trip planning information.

 Cuyahoga Valley National Park is a green space between two cities in northeast Ohio.
 The 33,000-acre park borders Cleveland to the north and Akron to the south.
 It is part of the National Park Service, within the US Department of the Interior.
 Established in 1974, it was the result of local activism and a federal "Parks to the People" policy, born of the environmental and the Civil Rights movements.
 The park protects 20 miles of the Cuyahoga River, which flows north into Lake Erie.
 Both waterways were infamous for being polluted and are much cleaner now due to the laws they helped inspire.